hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 24_3_2
+### SEC19 | Tracing Transactions Across Cryptocurrency Ledgers
+* Motivation: The author focuses on tracing the cross-chain transaction of cryptocurrency incurred by ShapeShift to evaluate  Anonymity and the motivations of crime.
+* Background: ShapeShift is a centralized exchange supporting transactions of cross-chain cryptocurrency.
+* Data collection: The author collects their data from the webpage of ShapeShift and its API.
+* Approach: First, the author uses their heuristics algorithms and predefined patterns to recover the transaction relationships between different blockchains.
+Then, the author adopts their heuristics cluster algorithm such relationships to identify the account entity
+* Applications: The author applies their approach in four aspects.
+1) Starscrape's rug pull scam.
+2) Stoling coins scams.
+3) Trading bots detections.
+4) measurement of anonymity. e.g., this approach detects 107 trade bots with seven pairs of coins.

 # 24_2_22
 ### SP24 | SMARTINV: Multimodal Learning for Smart Contract Invariant Inference
-* Motivation: The author try to detect the flaw of smart contract based on invariable.
+* Motivation: The author tries to detect the flaws of smart contracts based on invariable.
-* Background: Invariable specifies the variable must remain unchange on the execution of contract.
-Such the variable in an assert condition.
+* Background: Invariable specifies the variable must remain unchanged on the execution of contract.
+Such is the variable in an assert condition.
-* Idea: The author adopts LLM to detect such flaw.
+* Idea: The author adopts LLM to detect such flaws.
-* Design: The author decouple the funetuning process to find invariable.
-The author adopts the process the expert discovering flaw to finetune and prompt LLM by a fine-tuning approach.
+* Design: The author decouples the funetuning process to find invariable.
+The author adopts the process the expert discovering flaws to finetune and prompt LLM by a fine-tuning approach.
-* Approach: The author develop SMARTINV to achieve their idea.
+* Approach: The author develops SMARTINV to achieve their idea.
 * Evaluation:  SMARTINV uncovers 119 zero-day bugs and six of them are high severity.

 # 24_2_21
 ### FSE23 | EtherDiffer: Differential Testing on RPC Services of Ethereum Nodes
 * Motivation: The author focuses on inspecting the inconsistent implementations of RPC services between four implementations of Ethereum.
 * Background: RPC services are the front-nodes of the Ethereum, and the user invokes DApp by RPC services.
-* Idea: The author adopts differential testing technology to find inconsistent bugs of RPC services in geth, besu, nethermind, and erigon.
+* Idea: The author adopts differential testing technology to find inconsistent bugs in RPC services in geth, besu, nethermind, and Erigon.
 * Challenge: How to generate test cases?
 * Solution： The author constructs a domain-specific language (DSL) to capture syntax and semantic information.
 The DSL can generate valid and invalid test cases.
 * Approach: The author develops EtherDiffer to achieve their idea.
 EtherDiffer constructs a local network with those four clients and generates the transactions to mock the non-deterministic on-chain environment.